TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

     :language: php
     :caption: config/system/additional.php

-You can of course move such a file to a special :file:`Shared/Data/` directory (see :ref:`deploytypo3`), as long as you take care the file is outside your public web root directory scope.
+Of course, you can move such a file to a special :file:`Shared/Data/` directory (see :ref:`deploytypo3`), as long as you take care the file is outside your public web root directory scope.